 Counseling Services

-At the UTRGV School of Medicine Counseling Services, we understand that medical school can be a stressful period, and it is normal to feel overwhelmed at times.
-That’s why medical students are encouraged seek counseling services to address any issues impacting their life decisions, personal well-being, and academic performance.
+At UTRGV School of Medicine, we understand that medical school can be a stressful period, and it is normal to feel overwhelmed at times.
+That’s why medical students are encouraged to seek counseling services to address any issues impacting their life decisions, personal well-being, and academic performance.

-The UTRGV School of Medicine Counseling Services provides counseling and mental health support services to medical students who may be experiencing signs of depression, anxiety, loss of confidence, sleep difficulties, family/relationship problems, substance abuse, eating disorders, and post-traumatic stress.
+UTRGV SOM provides counseling and mental health support services to medical students who may be experiencing signs of depression, anxiety, academic stressors, loss of confidence, sleep difficulties, family/relationship problems, substance abuse, eating disorders, and post-traumatic stress.
 Our goal is to provide you with a supportive and nurturing environment that is designed to meet the demands of your individual health needs and help you achieve a greater life balance.

-As a UTRGV SOM student, you have access to a clinical social worker, which offers online and in person services, who is dedicated to improving your quality of life by providing you with support for your emotional health and overall well-being.
+As a UTRGV SOM student, you have access to clinical therapists who are available for online or in-office services.
+Your clinical therapists are dedicated to improving your quality of life by providing you with support for your emotional health and overall well-being.

 Services Offered